AdaCompNUS/moped/README.md

 - Analytical prediction methods follow a set of handcrafted rules or optimize a handcrafted objective.
 - data-driven methods learn prediction models from trajectory datasets.

 They differ significantly in prediction accuracy, computational efficiency, data efficiency for learning, …, and each has strengths and weaknesses.
 The lack of systematic evaluation and comparison hinders the progress of autonomous driving.
-The two common evaluation metrics, average displacement error (ADE) and final displacement error (FDE), seem natural, but may not directly impact driving decisions.
+The two common evaluation metrics, average displacement error (ADE) and final displacement error (FDE), seem natural, but may not directly impact driving decisions and performance.

 ## Project